-Roger’s interest in astronomy goes back to his youth when he dedicated himself to learn the sky while living on a farm in rural Manitoba.
-When he was 10 years old, Roger had received a small telescope as a Christmas Present.
-Later when a teenager, Roger set the hobby aside as he lived in an area with no Astronomy Club to participate.
-He did not have funds to purchase a larger telescope and the support of an organization and mentors to help me build my own instrument.
+Roger’s interest in astronomy goes back to his youth when he dedicated himself to learn the night sky while living on a farm in rural Manitoba.
+When he was 10 years old, Roger had received a small telescope as a Christmas present.
+Later as a teenager, Roger set the hobby aside as he lived in an area with no Astronomy Club to participate.
+He did not have funds to purchase a larger telescope, the support of an organization or mentors to help me build my own instrument.
 When I became an adult I started up again.
 I resolved that I would do my utmost to ensure that other youths who wanted to take this path, would not find it as hard as I had.
 And that they could find the support and mentorship, made him resolve to work to prevent this from happening to others who are interested in the awesomeness of our Universe.

-When Roger moved to Regina in the 1980’s; with the encouragement and support of his wife Grace, Roger joined the Regina Astronomical Society (RAS).
+When Roger moved to Regina in the 1980’s; with the encouragement and support of his amazing wife Grace Nelson, Roger joined the Regina Astronomical Society (RAS).
 At the time, the RAS was in a state of disarray and was having difficulty attracting membership and interest.
-It did have an observatory with a 4″ refactor!
+It did have an observatory with a 4″ refractor!
 Roger agreed to take the leadership of that organization and whilst expanding my knowledge and gaining more experience in observation.
-I also worked diligently to breathe new life into that organization over a 4 year period.
-Through his efforts he was successful in restoring the long defunct Regina Centre of the Royal Astronomical Society of Canada (RASC) in 1989.
+I also worked diligently to breathe new life into that organization over a 4-year period.
+Through his efforts, and the support of Regina’s Astronomical Community, the long defunct Regina Centre of the Royal Astronomical Society of Canada (RASC) was restored in 1989.

 Astronomy Memberships and Accomplishments